MetalSnake1/How-to-Set-Up-a-Wi-Fi-Hotspot-on-Debian13-w-an-AR9271-Adapter/README.md

 ```
 and

-Also, that the AR9271 may require the non-free-firmware repository.
-If you get: Unable to locate package firmware-ath9k-htc, that's probably why.
+(Also, the AR9271 may require the non-free-firmware repository.
+If you get: Unable to locate package firmware-ath9k-htc, that's probably why.)

 ```bash
 sudo apt install hostapd dnsmasq